microsoft-pchat/pchat/README.md

 1. Get permissions to access the file share
 2. Launch a powershell window
 3. Navigate to the pchat directory, then to the `chat` subdirectory
-4. Run `Launch_pChat.ps1` in the powershell window to start pChat
+4. Run `generateShortcut.ps1` in the powershell window to generate the shortcut for pchat
+5. Click on the pChat.lnk shortcut to start pchat
-5. Follow the prompt to join the right channel
+6. Follow the prompt to join the right channel

 ## Other Commands
 Enter these commands into the chat window